01binary/zeroweb/src/articles/kalman-filter.md

 end
 ```

-Implementing this system model in C++ looks like the following:
+Implementing a discrete state-space system model in C++ looks like the following:

 ```cpp
 #include <vector>